Just for Fun: Dippy Dinosaur Names To Celebrate Jurassic World: Dominion

 Reasons To Choose A Large Pack Of Stikins ® Name Labels

-We give you a choice of four pack sizes; 30, 60, 90, or 120 name labels.
+We give you a choice of five pack sizes; 30, 60, 90, 120, or 240 name labels.
 Customers often ask us what pack we think they should order.
 Our advice is: it depends on how many things you need to label – but, if you’re not sure, a bigger pack is generally the better option because:

 If you buy a bigger pack, you might end up with more name labels than you need at the moment BUT you (probably!) won’t run out and have to spend more money ordering a few extras.